pillarsacademy/pillarsacademy.github.io/admission/uniform.md

 # School Uniform

-At Pillars Academy we insist on instilling positive behaviors and attitudes in our young students.
+At Pillars Academy we believe in instilling positive behaviors and attitudes in our young students.
 Extensive research has been done affirming the correlation between dress code and behavior.
-Accordingly, we take our new dress code seriously.
-Students are expected to wear their uniforms with pride, demonstrating outstanding morality, citizenship and appearance at all times.
+Students come to wear their uniforms with pride, demonstrating good citizenship and appearance at all times.

 #### Uniform Dress Code

-- Boys may wear dark blue slacks or long shorts along with a light blue dress shirt or polo style shirt.
+- Boys may wear dark blue slacks or long shorts along with a light blue or white dress shirt or polo style shirt.
 - Girls may wear plaid uniform jumpers with a light blue blouse.
-They must wear either navy blue opaque tights, leggings, or pants under the jumper.
+They must wear either navy blue opaque tights, leggings, jeggings, or pants under the jumper.
+They may also dress similar to the above "Boy's" Dress code.
 - Navy blue cardigans with logos are required for all children in cool weather.
-- All children should wear white or dark colored socks and black or navy blue dress shoes.
+- All children should wear white or dark colored socks and black or navy blue dress shoes with a good sturdy sole.
 - For field trips, weekly trips to the park, and sports day activities, students are required to wear Pillars Academy logo shirts which are available for $10 at the front office.
-- All elementary school students in First Grade and up will be required to wear a special uniform on Friday (Jum'aa): A white dress shirt with the Pillars Academy Logo embroidered on it, Burgundy tie, and Navy blue pants (or skirt for girls).
-Pillars Academy embroidered Dress shirts and Burgundy ties are available for purchase at the front office for $26.
-Dress shirts with logo can be ordered from Land's End.
+-Tops and outerwear is preferred to have embroidered Pillars Academy logo, and can be ordered from Land's End.
 <br />

 #### Where to Order Uniform Items